PipelineAI/pipeline/README.md

 ## Build the Model into a Runnable Docker Image
 This command bundles the TensorFlow runtime with the model.

-_Note:  `--model-path` must be relative.
-On Windows, be sure to use the forward slash `\` for `--model-path`._
 ```
 pipeline predict-server-build --model-type=tensorflow --model-name=mnist --model-tag=v1 --model-path=./tensorflow/mnist/model
 ```
+Notes:
+* `--model-path` must be relative.
+On Windows, be sure to use the forward slash `\` for `--model-path`.
-_Note:  If you see `CondaHTTPError: HTTP 000 CONNECTION FAILED for url` or `[Errno 111] Connection refused'` or `ConnectionError(MaxRetryError("HTTPSConnectionPool`, you need to update `./tensorflow/census/pipeline_condarc` to include proxy servers per [THIS](https://conda.io/docs/user-guide/configuration/use-condarc.html#configure-conda-for-use-behind-a-proxy-server-proxy-servers) document._
+* If you see `CondaHTTPError: HTTP 000 CONNECTION FAILED for url` or `[Errno 111] Connection refused'` or `ConnectionError(MaxRetryError("HTTPSConnectionPool`, you need to update `./tensorflow/census/pipeline_condarc` to include proxy servers per [THIS](https://conda.io/docs/user-guide/configuration/use-condarc.html#configure-conda-for-use-behind-a-proxy-server-proxy-servers) document.

 ## Start the Model Server
 ```
 pipeline predict-server-start --model-type=tensorflow --model-name=mnist --model-tag=v1 --memory-limit=2G
 ```
+Notes:
-_Note:  If you see `port is already allocated` or `already in use by container`, you already have a container running.
+* If you see `port is already allocated` or `already in use by container`, you already have a container running.
 List and remove any conflicting containers.
-For example, `docker ps` and/or `docker rm -f train-tfserving-tensorflow-mnist-v1`._
+For example, `docker ps` and/or `docker rm -f train-tfserving-tensorflow-mnist-v1`.

 ## Inspect `pipeline_predict.py`
 _Note:  Only the `predict()` method is required.
 Everything else is optional._